 Provisonal Rules of Procedure

 The Repertoire covers the practice of the Council in relation to the Provisional Rules of Procedure.
-These sections generally highlight any discussion in the Security Council on the interpretation of the Rules of Procedure and give examples citing any unusual cases.
+The relevant chapters or parts of the Repertoire relating to procedural issues generally highlight any discussion in the Security Council on the interpretation of the Rules of Procedure and provide examples citing any unusual cases.

-The information included under this heading is divided into 10 sections:
+The information included here is divided into 10 sections:

 Article 28 (1) of the Charter, which states that the Security Council shall be so organized as to function continuously, and rules 1-5 of the Provisional Rules of Procedure cover the rules for holding and convening meetings.
 Issues relating to the procedure for requesting meetings, holding High-Level meetings or holding meetings away from Headquarters were included in the Repertoire.
 In addition, from the volume covering the period 1996-1999 onwards, the Repertoire featured procedural developments relating to meetings concerning such topics as the format of formal meetings and meetings with the troops-contributing countries (TCCs).

 Rules 48-57 of the Provisional Rules of Procedure are concerned with access to information about Security Council meetings and documents.
 The Repertoire covers issues related to the publicity of meetings and records, such as several cases in which the Council decided to publish verbatim records after private meetings, the way the Council handled speakers’ requests to publish supporting documents as part of their statements in verbatim records, and instances when the requirement laid in rule 49 concerning the timing of the issuance of verbatim records was waived.